K-rnivoro/Keymmodore-64/README.md

 As usual, C= and CONTROL keys switch back to PC Compatible Mode.

+## How to test your Keyboard

+Use a Keyboard testes.
+There is a lot of them out there, but I found [Switch Hitter](https://www.majorgeeks.com/files/details/switch_hitter.html) being the best (for Windows).

 ## Putting your Keymmodore-64 interface inside your C-64 case.

 I've created some 3D frames if you want to install the Pico board inside a C-64 case.
 You can download the .zip containing the .stl files.